 Copyright © 2019 ArekZasowski.com

 My biography?
-There is a lot that I could say about it but I will try to keep it relatively short and focused on the aspect of my diverse career that brings a lot of joy and fulfilment to my life, acting.
+There is a lot that I could say about me, however, I will try to keep my story relatively short and focus primarily on the creative part of my very diverse career, I mean the part that brings plenty of joy and fulfilment, acting and filmmaking.

-I tend to think about myself as an international film actor who happens to be based in London, England, but who has great appetite to create creative works of art and take part in various interesting movie projects filmed around the world.
+Ever since I began my acting career, I always tend to see myself as an “international” film actor who happens to currently be based in London, England, but who is not constrained to a particular location and who has great appetite to create creative works of art and take part in interesting movie projects filmed in various countries around the world.

-Until today, I was fortunate to gain international acting, filming and training experience in such a beautiful places like: Los Angeles (CA), New York (NY), London (England), Florence (Italy), Spain, Cyprus and Poland.
+Until today, I was fortunate to gain a very international acting, filming and training experience as I trained and/or filmed in beautiful locations including: Los Angeles (CA), New York (NY), London (England), Scotland, Florence (Italy), Spain, Cyprus and Poland.

-Going back in time, I think that my acting journey started in Poland, at the time when I was about five years old, when my Mother enrolled me to take part in a play, in kindergarten, for Christmas.
+Where did it all start?
+Going back in time, I think that my acting journey began in Poland, at the time when I was about five years old, in kindergarten, when my Mother enrolled me to take part in Christmas play.
+I know, I know, we have all heard that kind of stories before so I will keep this part short.

-The role, that I now hardly remember, was the very first moment that subconsciously sparked my love for acting.
+The role, that I now hardly remember, was the very first moment that I think subconsciously sparked my love for acting.

 My love for acting and creating has always surrounded me, however, somehow, I only managed to realize it and decided to pursuit it many years later.